NFI Online FAQs

 To overcome this in Internet Explorer, try changing the browser refresh settings to ‘automatic’.
 You can do this by going to Tools > Internet Options > Settings > General, then make sure ‘check for newer version of stored pages’ is set to automatic.

 The case has been opened using 'View' rather than 'Edit'.
 Click on 'My Home' at the top of the page and then reopen the case using the 'Edit' link.
-If this doesn’t work, please call Broker Support on 0800 545 31 31.
-Then press option 4.
+If this doesn’t work, you can contact one of our experienced advisers on Broker Chat.

 - Check the solicitor firms name and address is spelt correctly.